 The Texas Gulf Coast may not be the first place you think of when it comes to outdoor ice skating, yet that’s exactly what you can do here in Baytown.
 Bundle up and head to the downtown area for the Town Square Ice Rink.
 Rent a pair of skates and glide on the ice around a towering Christmas tree festooned in colorful lights and topped with a shining star.
-Open seven days a week from Nov.
-26 through the rest of the holidays, the ice rink is one of Baytown’s coolest attractions during the most wonderful time of the year.
+Open seven days a week, from the day after Thanksgiving through the end of January, the ice rink is one of Baytown’s coolest attractions during the most wonderful time of the year.

 Savor the Many Joys of the Holiday Season

-Want to keep up to date on all of Baytown’s Halloween happenings?
-See all the destination’s upcoming events here.
+Want to keep up to date on all of Baytown’s best events?
+See all upcoming events for this exciting Texas destination!